Harsh008D/ShreejiCosmeticsEcom/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🆘 Support

+For support and questions:
+- Create an issue in the repository
+- Contact: support@shreejicosmetics.com

 ## 🔄 Changelog

 ### Version 2.0.0 (Current)